 How do I apply for a PhD?

 To apply for an Australian PhD, the first step is to contact a university academic working as a supervisor for PhD projects.
 You contact them, usually about four months before you wish to commence your studies, with the research topic you would like to propose.
 The person you choose should be the lead researcher for the institution you wish to apply to, in the relevant field you wish to study.

 Once you have what is known as an ‘expression of interest’ from a provisional supervisor, you can begin your formal application to the university.
 Most universities won’t consider an application without an expression of interest from a supervisor, so make sure you have this first.

 What else do I need to know?

 To study as an international student in Australia, you must have a student visa (subclass 500) from the Australian government.
-Unless you are exempt, the application fee for this visa is A$620.
+Unless you are exempt, the application fee for this visa is AUD$710.
 You can read more about student visas and their requirements here.

 Australian PhDs are delivered in English and have language skill requirements.
-There are various tests you can take to verify your English language skills including the IELTS, TOEFL, CAE and PTE.
+There are various tests you can take to verify your English language skills including the IELTS, CAE and PTE.
 The score you need is usually specified on the universities website and will depend on the test you take.

 International students must have Overseas Student Health Cover (OSHC) in order to be granted their student visa.
 There are a variety of providers to choose from, including many universities, but the policy you choose must adhere to the Overseas Student Health Cover guides.
 Explore your options in greater detail here.

-PhD study is an excellent way to enter into the Australian workforce and graduate visas are available that can entitle you to stay in Australia for up to four years after you have finished your PhD.
-In other words, if you have dreams of both further your education and settling long-term in Australia, a PhD could be the perfect way to make those dreams a reality.
+PhD study is an excellent way to enter the Australian workforce and graduate visas are available that can entitle you to stay in Australia for up to four years after you have finished your PhD.
+In other words, if you have dreams of both furthering your education and settling long-term in Australia, a PhD could be the perfect way to make those dreams a reality.